MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-configure.md

 3. It is important that you toggle **Create a database for this environment?**  option to  **Yes**.
 4. In the  **Add database**  dialog box, set the  **Enable Dynamics 365 apps**  option to  **Yes.**

 You'll want to increase the maximum file size of items in your dataverse.
 Increasing the max file size will allow you to upload larger 3D models or video files that you'll use later in your guides.
-Follow a short guide [to change the maximum upload file size.](https://docs.microsoft.com/dynamics365/mixed-reality/guides/setup-step-two#change-the-maximum-upload-file-size)
+Follow a short guide [to change the maximum upload file size](https://docs.microsoft.com/dynamics365/mixed-reality/guides/setup-step-two#change-the-maximum-upload-file-size).

 Lastly, you'll need to [install and configure the solution](https://docs.microsoft.com/dynamics365/mixed-reality/guides/setup-step-two#install-and-configure-the-solution).
 In the [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments), select  **Resources**  \&gt;  **Dynamics 365 apps**, select  **Dynamics 365 Guides**  in the list, and then select  **Install**.

+You need [add a Guides security role](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/guides/assign-role) before you’re able to use the apps.

 ### Create a test Guide on your PC via Authoring